 Most people are likely to notice you acting in such a way as to try to hide one than they are to notice you have one.
 Your best bet is to act naturally and don't call attention to it.
 And remember, it always feels noticeable to YOU because you're the one that feels it.
-But unless you're wearing something tight fitting it really isn't as noticeable as it feels.
+But unless you're wearing something tight fitting (like stretchy bicycle shorts) it really isn't as noticeable as it feels.